Ouai’s Rose Hair & Body Oil Smells Like a Dream… But Can It Actually Do Anything for My Skin?

 For more of a heat protection and styling serum though, something like Gisou’s stunning hair oil is another multipurpose hair hero and smells fantastic.

 Great for: Rose scent fans and for moisturising hair and skin.
-Also for travel- both because it’s under 100 ml and because you’re essentially getting at least two products in one here (and four if you also use this as a pre-shampoo treatment or in place of perfume).
+Also for travel – both because it’s under 100 ml and because you’re essentially getting at least two products in one here (and four if you also use this as a pre-shampoo treatment or in place of perfume).

 Not-so-great for: Really sensitive skin types who might not like the artificial fragrance here.

-Ouai’s Rose Hair & Body Oil is $32 for 3 oz/ 98.9 ml, Sephora US
+Ouai’s Rose Hair & Body Oil is £28.00 on the Ouai UK website/$32 for 3 oz/ 98.9 ml, Sephora US

 Sorry, the comment form is closed at this time.